top of page

 Do you consider yourself a cat trainer, and do you offer any training services?

-What is your experience and background regarding compassion fatigue and burnout?
+What is your experience and background regarding empathic strain and burnout?

 Why have you chosen to talk about this subject, particularly in cat welfare?